Features of the Student Testing Application

 - To select a button, the student presses [Enter].

-- The student presses [Space bar] to apply the point, arrow, or line to the answer space.
+- The student presses [space bar] to apply the point, arrow, or line to the answer space.

 To move objects and graph elements in the answer space: